subtropicalhorseback/readingnotes/README.md

 # readingnotes
-This repo documents my reading notes for Code Fellows Ops 102-201-301-401.
+This repo documents my reading and class/lecture notes for Code Fellows Ops 102-201-301-401.